Before You Submit

 - There will be four cash prizes:

-- A First Prize of $XXX
+- A First Prize of $150

-- A Second Prize of $XXX
+- A Second Prize of $100

-- A Third Prize of $XXX
+- A Third Prize of $50

-Awarded to a number of stories selected for inclusion in the anthology print.
+- An Acceptance prize of $20 (awarded to a number of stories selected for inclusion in the anthology print.)

 - All prize winners and all accepted stories will also receive a physical copy of the “Tales from the Black Sea” anthology.